highchair/artinruins-com/_property/blue-ribbon-beef.md

 images:
   - url: blue-ribbon-habs-1977-01.jpg
     caption: 'Photo by Jack Boucher, April 1977'
+    alt: 'A rectangular, flat-roofed three story brick building with windows on only the narrow sides.
+Two loading docks are along the first floor.
+All that remains are parts of the foundation and stairs along with the flat concrete floor that straddled the Blackstone River.'
   - url: blue-ribbon-habs-1977-02.jpg
     caption: 'Photo by Jack Boucher, April 1977'
   - url: blue-ribbon-habs-1982-01.jpg